philc/book-notes/breaking the male code - garfield.md

+* Gems
+  * Have real conversations: "what's going on in your life that's important to you?
+How are you feeling about things?"
+Not sports.

 * A brief history of male friendships (chap 3)
   * Argues that 150 years ago and into antiquity, many well-documented male relationships were openly fervent, emotionally; today's reservedness is not some function of men in general.